abraham-ny/easygit/README.md

 1. **Executable File:**

-   - Copy the `main.exe` file and paste it into your main directory.
+   - Copy the `easygit.exe` file and paste it into your main directory.

 2. **Keyboard Control:**